 This non-alcoholic sweet rice drink contains rice, barley malt powder, sugar, and pine nuts.
-Sikhye is not only delicious, but it also includes dietary fiber and antioxidants.
-The subtly sweet taste of Sikhye can definitely make you drool.
+Sikhye is not only delicious, but it also includes dietary fiber and antioxidants to aid in digestion.
+The subtly sweet taste of Sikhye can definitely mesmerize you on the first try.

-Sikhye is usually sold in ready-made cans or plastic bottles.
+Sikhye is usually known by other names like Dansul or Gamju, often sold in ready-made cans, glass jars, or plastic bottles.
 At the bottom of most canned Sikhye, there is always a remnant of cooked rice.

 Find this drink at: Any local restaurant, market, or overseas Korean grocery store.
 Korean restaurants usually serve homemade Sikhye after a meal.